jlramosr/zrickr_be/README.md

 **`main`**: Is the "title" of all zrickers elements.
 If there are two or more main fields, the title of the zrickers is a concatenation for all of them

 **`byDefault`**: Value by default applied to the field if the user doesn't fill anything

+**`collection`**: If the type is relational, this property indicate the slug of the related collection